Here's What To Do If Someone Yells At You At Work

 "If the superior's superior is not intervening, it's time to move on.
 I say that knowing so many people don't have the circumstances or luxury of doing that quickly, but efforts need to be made."

-If you believe that your workplace is a hostile environment to one specific group — women, people of color, or LGBTQ employees — consider reporting the company to the Equal Employment Opportunity Commission.
+If you believe that your workplace is a hostile environment to one specific group — women, people of colour, or LGBTQ employees — consider reporting the company to the Equal Employment Opportunity Commission.

 What if you're a bystander — is it okay to intervene?